 Cons

 In our latest round with the TaylorMade SiM 2 Max, we were impressed by the solid contact and sound at impact.
 The multi-material construction blends power and forgiveness seamlessly.
-Even when our swing wasn't perfect, this club demonstrated considerable forgiveness, allowing us to maintain distance and trajectory.
+Even when our swing was not perfect, this club demonstrated considerable forgiveness, allowing us to maintain distance and trajectory.
+The updated V Steel design handled a variety of lies with smooth turf interaction and versatility from tight fairways to semi-rough.

 Buying Guide